- Local groups

 The document continues, "[R]ecertification may require evidence of continued employment in the certified occupation, evidence of continued education/training hours, and/or administration of an assessment instrument specifically designed for recertification."

-Credential maintenance adds value to your credentials and to EAC's certification program by:
+Credential maintenance adds value to your credentials and to Editors Canada's certification program by:

 Who designed the credential maintenance program, and why was this format chosen?

-A number of EAC certification committees and subcommittees have built a framework for the credential maintenance program.
-The current format was approved by EAC's National Executive Council in 2011.
+A number of Editors Canada certification committees and subcommittees have built a framework for the credential maintenance program.
+The current format was approved by Editors Canada's National Executive Council in 2011.

 The format was chosen because it includes activities that most conscientious editors would agree are essential to doing their best work, and that many are already doing—learning, teaching, working, volunteering.